kinnegan/homepage_examplee/README.md

-just for testing k8s cluster and IngressController first of all - build new docker image and push it int to registry:
+just for testing k8s cluster and IngressController. first of all - build new docker image and push it int to registry:
  - docker build -t <YOUR REPO HERE>/<APP NAME>:<TAG> .
  - docker push <YOUR REPO HERE>/<APP NAME>:<TAG>